 Around one in three children lives in poverty in the UK.
-This proportion has not improved over time – and in fact has got worse over the last ten years.
-The levels of child poverty may rise in the aftermath of Covid-19, as the uplift to Universal Credit that was administered during the pandemic comes to an end, and there is economic uncertainty during the UK’s financial recovery, compounded by Brexit.
-After the last recession, work from the United Nations Children's Fund (UNICEF) identified that in rich countries, children were the age group most at risk of falling into poverty 2.
-A detailed description of data around child poverty in the UK can be found on the website of the Office for National Statistics https://www.gov.uk/government/statistics/children-in-low-income-families-local-area-statistics-201415-to-201819/children-in-low-income-families-local-area-statistics-201415-to-201819 [accessed 12/12/2021].
-The Health Foundation has produced an interactive map of child poverty in the UK, available at https://www.health.org.uk/evidence-hub/money-and-resources/poverty/map-of-child-poverty [accessed 12/12/2021], and Figure 1 shows a similar map from Public Health England data.
+This proportion has got worse over the last ten years.
+The levels of child poverty may rise even further in the aftermath of Covid-19, as the uplift to Universal Credit comes to an end, with economic uncertainty during the UK’s financial recovery compounded by Brexit.
+After the last recession, the United Nations Children's Fund (UNICEF) identified that in rich countries, children were the age group most at risk of falling into poverty 2.
+Figure 1 shows a map of child poverty in 2019 from Public Health England data.

 Figure 1 - Child poverty (Indices of Deprivation) from Public Health England Obtained from www.localhealth.org.uk, Public Health England.
 Contains public sector information licensed under the Open Government Licence v3.0